NGC 4731

-NGC 4731 is a barred spiral galaxy located near the Virgo supercluster.
+NGC 4731 is a barred spiral galaxy located near the Virgo Supercluster.
 To its celestial south lies NGC 4731A, a small irregular galaxy.
 Both galaxies feature high concentrations of neutral HI gas.
 It is theorized that its elongated arm structure could be related to gravitational interactions with a nearby galaxy, NGC 4967.
 It is a member of the NGC 4697 Group of galaxies, which is a member of the Virgo II Groups, a series of galaxies and galaxy clusters strung out from the southern edge of the Virgo Supercluster.

+On 2 April 1950 (the April 1950 lunar eclipse) it was occulted by the Moon during a Total Lunar Eclipse over Europe except the N and NE, Africa, Madagascar and the Indian Ocean.
+It happened again under those same conditions during the April 1996 lunar eclipse over the North Atlantic, Europe, N and NE Africa and Southwest Asia.
+It will next happen on 4 April 2080 over NE Siberia, NW North America, and the Pacific Ocean including Hawaii.